VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 [Am I Responsive](https://ui.dev/amiresponsive) - To view the website on a range of devices and create the mockup screenshot image.

+[The W3C Markup Validation Service](https://validator.w3.org/) - Used to validate HTML files.

+[The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate the CSS file.

 # Testing
 [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was frequently utilised in the development of the website to manipulate and test features as they were added to the project, to test responsiveness and for debugging purposes.